Summary

 configId string yes The unique identifier of the LogCollector configuration.

-For this returned datatype, you can get a list of LogCollector IDs in case you want to stop some or start others.
-Below is a list of the parameters to get this information:
+For the results, you can get a list of LogCollector IDs in case you want to stop some or start others.

 ParameterTypeRequiredDefaultStabilityDescription